 - Breeding creativity

-We all indulge in this one sometimes, but it’s actually a really important thing to prioritize.
-Doing nothing is sometimes the best thing that you can do for yourself.
+Doing nothing may seem like a silly thing to make time for, but it’s actually a really important to prioritize.
+Sometimes it’s the best thing that you can do for yourself.

 Into adding ‘doing nothing’ to your to do list?
 Let’s talk more about it right here.